averikitsch/langchaingo/documentloaders/cloudsql/README.md

 ## Document Loader Creation and Retrieving documents

-`DocumentLoader` uses `CloudSQLEngine` for connecting with the database.
-[Here](https://github.com/tmc/langchaingo/tree/main/internal/cloudsqlutil) is more info about postgres engine.
+`DocumentLoader` uses `PostgresEngine` for connecting with the database.
+[Learn more about the `PostgresEngine`](https://github.com/tmc/langchaingo/tree/main/internal/cloudsqlutil).

 ```go
 package main